Max Baer (boxer): Death

 A doctor gave Baer medicine, and a fire department rescue squad administered oxygen.
 His chest pains subsided and he was showing signs of recovery when he was stricken with a second heart attack.
 Just a moment before, he was joking with the doctor, declaring he had come through two similar but lighter attacks earlier in Sacramento, California.
 Then he slumped on his left side, turned blue and died within a matter of minutes.
 His last words reportedly were, "Oh God, here I go."

-Funeral

 Baer's funeral in Sacramento was attended by more than 1,500 mourners.
 Four former world boxing champions appeared and Joe Louis and Jack Dempsey were among the pallbearers.
 The cemetery service was concluded by an American Legion honor guard recognizing Baer's service in World War II.
 Baer's obituary made the front page of The New York Times.
 He was laid to rest in a garden crypt in St. Mary's Catholic Cemetery in Sacramento.